Battle of Gang Toi: Insertion and patrolling, 5–7 November 1965

-On 5 November 1 RAR began the routine search-and-destroy operation, inserting by helicopter south of the Song Dong Nai at 08:00, while the 1/503rd was inserted onto LZ King north-west of the Song Dong Nai and Song Be rivers at 11:00.
+On 5 November 1 RAR began the routine search-and-destroy operation, inserting by helicopter south of the Đồng Nai River at 08:00, while the 1/503rd was inserted onto LZ King north-west of the Đồng Nai and Bé rivers at 11:00.
 The operation started badly for the Australians and Americans with the fly-in delayed.
 Despite a lengthy preparation by fire, a large Viet Cong force had been observed in the vicinity of LZ Queen prior to the insertion of the lead Australian rifle company—D Company under the command of Captain Peter Rothwell.
 The escorting helicopter gunships began taking small arms fire as they attempted to provide suppressing fire and Rothwell made the decision to activate the alternate landing zone to the north-east, LZ Princess.
 D Company was subsequently inserted safely and swept back to LZ Queen, securing it for the remainder of the battalion.
-By mid-morning 1 RAR occupied LZ Queen, with the 105 mm L5 pack howitzers of 105 Field Battery also flying-in to provide direct support.
+By mid-morning 1 RAR occupied LZ Queen, with the 105 mm L5 pack howitzers of 105 Field Battery also flying in to provide direct support.
 Augmenting the Australian gunners, the US 3/319 Artillery Battalion and 161st Battery, Royal New Zealand Artillery occupied FSB Ace 4000 m further south.